qiao/vimfiles/README.md

     ln -s .vim/vimrc .vimrc

 Update the submodules (This step may take some time.
-Go have your self a cup of tea!).
+Go have yourself a cup of tea).

     cd .vim
     git submodule init && git submodule update